Skip to main content

 IAM Roles:

-You mshould assign Azure IAM roles so that Netwrix Auditor can:
+You should assign Azure IAM roles so that Netwrix Auditor can:

 • Discover file shares in your resource group